 When he first resided at FLAX in July 2017, curator-in-residence Fabien Danesi conducted his research in LA’s diverse cultural communities in preparation for a series of events inspired by the monthly program Les Lundis du Pavillon he curated at Palais de Tokyo in Paris.
 Danesi, a respected curator and lecturer in art history, deploys video, performance, and music-based programs as a focal point.

 This initial exploration results in The Dialectic of the Stars series, presented from February 11-25, 2018.
 It includes five events that will feature French and American artists who come to perform and/or produce new artworks in our midst.
 Each event takes place at a unique venue in Los Angeles and blends into our local partners’ programming through a dialogue with Danesi about Los Angeles’ art scene and local artists.
 The series draws a constellation of venues, a “star path” to be followed by the public, which is invited to drift all over the city.

-The 2017 invitation is an opportunity to introduce the L.A. arts scene to the French curator and allow him to include L.A.-based artists in his projects in Paris.
-Additionally, a specific project will be developed with FLAX, bringing one or several of the L.A.-based artists to participate at an event at the Mona Bismarck American Center in Paris.
+This two-part residency (July 2107 and February 2018) is an opportunity to introduce the L.A. art scene to the French curator and allows him to include L.A.-based artists in his future projects abroad.
+Additionally, a specific project will be developed with FLAX bringing L.A.-based artists to participate to an event in Paris.